emilybarwinczak/project-2-pitches/README.md

 In designing and building your project, you will start by forking and cloneing this repository, and then editing this README to include the following information:
 1. Name of your app
+     -Travel something
 2. Tech stack you plan to use
+     -Postgres, Express, NodeJS, possibly others?
 3. Simple wireframes
      * Can be handdrawn, or with tool of your choice
      * Example online tool: [Miro.com](https://miro.com/)

 5. API you plan to use
+     -Not totally sure...might need help with this.
+Was thinking some sort of blog/social media API?

 6. ERD

 7. Example of how to call/invoke your API, and a description of what data comes back.

 8. MVP goals (x3-5)
+     -once a user has signed up/logged in, they can post pictures and reviews -they can access their list of places that they want to travel/have travelled -they can rate their visit to a specific place
 9. Stretch goals (x2-5)
+     -be able to search for places and turn up results -add tags to places/pictures to share reviews publicly?

 10. Any potential roadblocks?
+     -I could list a lot

 ## How to get started
 1. **Fork and clone this repository.**